 The Toby Inlet Catchment Group has been active in trying to improve water quality and advocate for better management of the Toby Inlet for many years.
 Improving the visual amenity and water quality of Toby Inlet is a priority of the catchment group, wider community and the Revitalising Geographe Waterways program.
 The City of Busselton is leading initiatives to improve water quality, health and management of the Toby Inlet.

 The Toby Inlet catchment has a long history of clearing and drainage modification to enable productive farming and urban development.
 Flow into Toby Inlet has been substantially reduced by artificial drainage and as a result the Inlet is often cut off from the ocean.
 Drainage modifications and inputs of nutrients and sediments from the catchment have substantially altered the Inlet from its natural state leading to consequences for water quality and ecological health.
 In the past, Toby Inlet became stagnant and smelly in summer months with poor water quality due to seepage from septic tanks, reduced flows and sediments and nutrients off the catchment.
 Algal blooms were a regular occurrence during summer and adversely affected the ecological function and recreational use of the Inlet.

 Reducing nutrients entering the Toby Inlet has been a priority of Revitalising Geographe Waterways.
 One key project is the Toby Inlet infill sewage program which connected 126 properties to deep sewage in the Quindalup area between Toby Inlet and Geographe Bay.

 All of these programs provided information to support the future management of the Toby Inlet through the development of the Toby Inlet Water Management Plan.
 The City of Busselton led the development of the management plan that identified long-term management actions to improve water quality and health of the Inlet.

-The local community was widely involved in the development of the Management Plan for the Toby Inlet to ensure community ownership of the final plan.
+The local community were widely involved in the development of the Management Plan for the Toby Inlet to ensure community ownership of the final plan.
 The Toby Inlet Community Reference Group, made up of community members, scientists and waterways managers, developed management objectives for the Toby Inlet, which were presented to the broader community for input.